History of WWE: Acquisition of WWE by Endeavor (2023)

 On April 3, 2023; WWE and Endeavor reached a deal under which WWE would merge with UFC's parent company Endeavor to form a new company, which would go public on the New York Stock Exchange (NYSE) under the symbol "TKO".
-Endeavor will hold a 51% stake in "TKO", with WWE's shareholders having a 49% stake, valuing WWE at $9.1 billion.
+Endeavor came to hold a 51% stake in "TKO", with WWE's shareholders having a 49% stake, valuing WWE at $9.1 billion.
 This marked the first time that WWE has not been majority-controlled by the McMahon family.

-Vince McMahon will serve as executive chairman of the new entity, Endeavor CEO Ari Emanuel becoming CEO, with Mark Shapiro as president and chief operating officer.
-Emanuel will not take on any creative roles with WWE's head of creative Paul Levesque expected to remain in his role, and with Nick Khan becoming president of WWE post-merger (not unlike Dana White's role as president of UFC).
+Vince McMahon served as executive chairman of the new entity, Endeavor CEO Ari Emanuel becoming CEO, with Mark Shapiro as president and chief operating officer.
+Emanuel did not take on any creative roles with WWE's head of creative Paul Levesque expected to remain in his role, and with Nick Khan becoming president of WWE post-merger (not unlike Dana White's role as president of UFC).
 The deal additionally granted McMahon life tenure as executive chairman, the right to nominate five WWE representatives on the 11 member board, as well as veto rights over certain actions by the new company.
 In addition, McMahon will own 34% of the new company, with a 16% voting interest.
 Emanuel stated that this merger would "bring together two leading pureplay sports and entertainment companies" and provide "significant operating synergies".
 Vince McMahon stated that "family businesses have to evolve for all the right reasons", and that "given the incredible work that Ari and Endeavor have done to grow the UFC brand — nearly doubling its revenue over the past seven years — and the immense success we've already had in partnering with their team on a number of ventures, I believe that this is without a doubt the best outcome for our shareholders and other stakeholders."